J. C. Squire

-Sir John Collings Squire (2 April 1884 – 20 December 1958) was a British writer, most notable as editor of the London Mercury, a major literary magazine in the interwar period.
+Sir John Collings Squire (2 April 1884 – 20 December 1958) was an English writer, most notable as editor of the London Mercury, a major literary magazine in the interwar period.
 He antagonised several eminent authors, but attracted a coterie that was dubbed the Squirearchy.
 He was also a poet and historian, who captained a famous literary cricket-team called the Invalids.

 Biography

 Born in Plymouth, he was educated at Blundell's School and St. John's College, Cambridge.
 He was one of those published in the Georgian poetry collections of Edward Marsh.
 His own Selections from Modern Poets anthology series, launched in 1921, became definitive of the conservative style of Georgian poetry.

 He began reviewing for The New Age; through his wife he had met Alfred Orage.
 His literary reputation was first made by a flair for parody, in a column Imaginary Speeches in The New Age from 1909.

 His poetry from World War I was satirical; at the time he was reviewing for the New Statesman, using the name Solomon Eagle (taken from a Quaker of the seventeenth century) – one of his reviews from 1915 was of The Rainbow by D. H. Lawrence.
 Squire had been appointed literary editor when the New Statesman was set up in 1912; he was noted as an adept and quick journalist, at ease with contributing to all parts of the journal.
 He was acting editor of the New Statesman in 1917–18, when Clifford Sharp was in the British Army, and more than competently sustained the periodical.
 When the war ended he found himself with a network of friends and backers, controlling a substantial part of London's literary press.

 From 1919 to 1934, Squire was the editor of the monthly periodical, the London Mercury.
 It showcased the work of the Georgian poets and was an important outlet for new writers.
 Alec Waugh described the elements of Squire's 'hegemony' as acquired largely by accident, consequent on his rejection for military service for bad sight.
 Squire's natural persona was of a beer-drinking, cricketing West Countryman; his literary cricket XI, the Invalids (originally made up of men who had been wounded in the First World War), were immortalised in A. G. Macdonell's England, Their England, with Squire as Mr. William Hodge, editor of the London Weekly.
 In July 1927 he became an early radio commentator on Wimbledon.